Fall 2015 Internship Positions Available

 Books Sales: The Books Sales intern will primarily support the in-house sales department.
 Daily tasks vary, but may include: investigating market channels for lead titles; thinking creatively about special sales and marketing opportunities locally; researching businesses and creating mailing databases for special sales outreach nationally; tracking title availability on Amazon and other major accounts; preparing and distributing promotional materials; researching international bookstores and faculty to expand outreach.
-The Books Sales Intern will also be given the opportunity to attend department meetings and launch meetings.
+The Books Sales Intern will also be given the opportunity to attend department meetings, launch meetings, and Sales Conference.

-Journals Marketing: The intern will perform market and social media research, craft releases for podcasts and news items, contribute to our ongoing From the Archive Friday feature, assist with our BATCHES program, prepare promotional materials for conferences and events, manage routine updates to our website, and support the department with various projects as needed.
+Journals Marketing: The Journals Marketing intern will perform market and social media research, craft releases for podcasts and news items, contribute to our ongoing From the Archive Friday, Spotlight on Science, and Most Shared Article of the Month features, assist with our BATCHES program, prepare promotional materials for conferences and events, manage routine updates to our website, and support the department with various projects as needed.
 Additionally, the intern may have opportunities to build special web pages for various journals and may also be assigned special research projects under the supervision of the Journals Director.
 The intern should be well versed in the Microsoft Office suite (particularly Excel) and have strong internet research skills, a strong analytical approach, and the ability to communicate professionally via email and in person.